blawar/lithium/README.md

 - **If you are looking for Goldleaf, this is Goldleaf's safer and way more extended evolution.**

+If you are a current Goldleaf user, you need Lithium!

 # Installation
 Unzip files to your root SD card, then run lithium.nro through homebrew launcher.